Marc Miller (politician)

-Marc Miller (born March 12, 1973) is a Canadian politician who was elected to represent the riding of Ville-Marie—Le Sud-Ouest—Île-des-Sœurs in the House of Commons in the 2015 election.
-A member of the Liberal Party of Canada, he served as Minister of Indigenous Services from 2019 to 2021, Minister of Crown–Indigenous Relations from 2021 to 2023, and Minister of Immigration, Refugees and Citizenship from 2023 to 2025.
+Marc Miller (born March 12, 1973) is a Canadian lawyer and politician who has been Minister of Canadian Identity and Culture, and the Minister responsible for Official Languages since 2025.
+A member of the Liberal Party, Miller was elected as the member of Parliament (MP) for Ville-Marie—Le Sud-Ouest—Île-des-Sœurs in the 2015 federal election.
+Miller was previously Minister of Indigenous Services from 2019 to 2021, Minister of Crown–Indigenous Relations from 2021 to 2023, and Minister of Immigration, Refugees and Citizenship from 2023 to 2025.

 Early life and education

 An anglophone Montrealer, Miller is the son of Pamela (Gales) and Carman Miller, a military historian and Dean of Arts at McGill.
 He attended Collège Jean-de-Brébeuf in the 1980s at the same time as Justin Trudeau, and has been described variously as "a boyhood friend of Mr. Trudeau" and "one of Trudeau's oldest friends."
 Miller earned bachelor's and master's degrees in political science from the Université de Montréal.

 Miller graduated from McGill University Faculty of Law in 2001 with common and civil law degrees.
 Before his election, Miller practised law at Stikeman Elliott.
-Miller also previously served in the Canadian Army Primary Reserve as an infantry officer.
+Miller also previously served in the Canadian Army Primary Reserve to the rank of Master Corporal.